Auryggr/testing-wiki-references-links/README.md

 > For this case, we want to know if the external references of some Wikipedia pages are still alive or find the broken ones, those with status 404

-> Also, we check if each ref link has the rel attribute "nofollow" as we should expect
+> Also, the script checks if each ref link has the rel attribute "nofollow" as we should expect

 *Is that not enough?*